NEW: Military official: Many ISIS targets in Kobani are too close to border for airstrikes

 While he has not surfaced publicly or on social media, U.S. officials still have not seen sufficient corroborating intelligence, such as evidence of a funeral or martyrdom statements, the official said.

-"In these times when the enemy is standing against you we ask that you forget internal strife and rivalries and stand up against the nonbeliever army," Shahid said in the statement.
-"The Muslims of the world look to you with great expectation, and in this difficult time, we, your mujahidin brothers, are with you and will provide you with fighters and help," the statement said.
+“The Muslims of the world look to you with great expectation and in this difficult time we your mujahidin brothers are with you and will provide you with fighters and help,” the statement said.

 At an appearance last week at Harvard University, he said the militant Islamist group had been inadvertently strengthened by actions allies took to help opposition groups fighting against Syrian President Bashar al-Assad.

 “They poured hundreds of millions of dollars and thousands of tons of weapons into anyone who would fight against Assad.
 Except that the people who were being supplied were al-Nusra and al Qaeda and the extremist elements of jihadis coming from other parts of the world,” Biden said.

 On Turkey’s alleged role, he said, “President (Recep Tayyip) Erdogan told me … ‘You were right.
 We let too many people (including foreign fighters) through.’
 Now they are trying to seal their border.”